 When it comes to bows, there's a gray line between primitive and traditional.
 Most folks agree that if a bow has no fiberglass, it's a primitive bow.
-"Primitive", in this case, has nothing to do with performance.
+"Primitive," in this case, has nothing to do with performance.
 It's a category.
 We clarify this because we have seen some all-wood bows that could nearly outperform some fiberglass-backed bows.
-The bamboo backed Osage bows made today can be incredible performers, and let's not forget the Hun-style bows, those marvels of engineering that were casting arrows over 900 yards hundreds of years ago.
+The bamboo backed Osage bows made today can be incredible performers, and let's not forget the Hun-style horse bows, those marvels of engineering that were casting arrows over 900 yards hundreds of years ago.

 Although they're often called "Primitive," many bows designed

 centuries ago, perform as well or better than modern bows.